bcgov/GDX-Analytics-microservice/google-api/README.md

 The flow is used if Authentication is needed. flow_from_clientsecrets takes the following as arguments:
-    CLIENT_SECRET is the OAuth Credentials JSON file script argument scope is  google APIs authorization web address redirect_uri specifies a loopback protocol 4201 selected as a random open port -more information on loopback protocol:
+    CLIENT_SECRET is the OAuth Credentials JSON file script argument scope is  google APIs authorization web address redirect_uri specifies a loopback protocol.
+Google's documentation specifies that any open port can be used for this process.
+    There are very few used ports in microservice_ssm and 4200, 4201, and 4202 were chosen as they are not in use.
+         -more information on loopback protocol:
        https://developers.google.com/identity/protocols/oauth2/resources/loopback-migration
     prompt retrieves fresh token